 Orange oil has a really clean and sweet aroma that draws both bees and butterflies.
 You can make a blend of rosemary oil, lavender oil, orange oil in a spray bottle or combine a few drops of each on cotton balls to help attract them both.

 Cinnamon oil is one of the best essential oils for getting rid of weeds.
-Make a spray bottle with water and several drops of cinnamon essential oil and get to spraying those weeds in a safe and effective way!
+Make a spray bottle with water and several drops of cinnamon essential oil and get to spraying those weeds!

 - Fill the rest of the bottle with water and shake to mix.